-Martin has advised and successfully represented many private equity clients and their portfolio companies, including A&M Capital, Aterian Investment Partners, Bain Capital, Bernhard Capital Partners, Flexpoint Partners, Insignia Capital, Macquarie Infrastructure and Real Assets, Summit Partners, Sun Capital Partners, and Wind Point Partners, in a wide range of disputes — including deal-related indemnification actions, employment and non-compete disputes, earn-out and valuation arbitrations, trade secrets litigation, and other M&A-related issues.
+Martin has advised and successfully represented many private equity clients and their portfolio companies, including 3i Group, AE Industrial, Aterian Investment Partners, Sun Capital Partners, and Wind Point Partners, in a wide range of disputes — including deal-related indemnification actions, employment and non-compete disputes, earn-out and valuation arbitrations, trade secrets litigation, and other M&A-related issues.

-Martin has successfully led over a dozen Rep & Warranty insurance claims for many private equity clients and is actively involved in the development and growth of the Firm’s transactional risk insurance practice.
+Martin has successfully led dozens Rep & Warranty insurance claims arising out of private equity and public M&A deals and is actively involved in the development and growth of the Firm’s transactional risk insurance practice.

 Martin is a Member of the Firmwide and Chicago Office Litigation Training Committees that head Kirkland’s trial advocacy program and litigation attorney training program (the Kirkland Institute of Trial Advocacy) and serves on Kirkland’s Recruiting committee.

 Martin’s commitment to excellence extends beyond his legal practice.
 He graduated with honors from Harvard College, where he was a national debate champion, and received his J.D. magna cum laude from Cornell Law School.
 Before joining Kirkland, Martin clerked on the Seventh Circuit Court of Appeals for the Honorable Michael Kanne.

 Martin also devotes significant time to community service.
 He served as pro bono amicus counsel in the Fisher v.
 University of Texas U.S. Supreme Court cases and mentors diverse law students through the Leadership Council on Legal Diversity.
 Martin previously served as President of the American Jewish Committee’s ACCESS Chicago Board.